At a Glance

 Zinng answers every call with AI trained on your business, delivering the same quality at 4am when a lobsterman's supplier calls as at 2pm when a Newport tourist requests dinner reservations.
 No hold times, no quality variation, and no limit on simultaneous calls.
 That last feature matters in Rhode Island, where a Newport boutique hotel on a sunny July Friday might receive 30 booking calls in an hour, a volume that would overwhelm any single receptionist or small answering service team.

 Each call produces a verbatim transcript delivered by email with SMS alerts for urgent matters.
 A defense subcontractor in Middletown gets the exact contract number, specification revision, and delivery timeline from a NUWC procurement officer's after-hours call.
 A medical practice on the East Side of Providence gets HIPAA-compliant documentation of a patient's symptoms described at 10pm.
-A Block Island B&B owner gets the precise dates, room preferences, and ferry arrival time from a booking inquiry at 9pm.
-The transcripts replace abbreviated operator notes with a complete, searchable record.
+Zinng works across dental offices, medical practices, law firms, real estate, and home services.

 - Pricing: $49/month with 100 minutes included.
 Additional minutes at $0.12 each.
 Growth plan at $99/month with 250 minutes.
 Business plan at $199/month with 600 minutes.